Kabir-Narula/WEB322-LegoSets/README.md

 - Configured Sequelize models for `Theme` and `Set` with appropriate column names and data types.
 - Established associations between the `Set` and `Theme` models.

-### 5. Adding Existing Sets and Bulk Insert
+### 5. User Authentication (New)
-- Implemented logic to add existing Lego sets to the database using Sequelize's `bulkCreate` method.
-- Executed bulk insertion of data from a provided code snippet, ensuring a seamless transition of existing data to the new database.
+- Implemented user authentication features for secure access to the Lego Collection Web App.
+- Users can now create accounts, log in, and log out for personalized interactions.
+- Added user-specific views and permissions for editing and deleting sets.
+- Ensured secure password storage and user login history tracking.

-### 6. Editing and Deleting Sets
+### 6. Adding, Editing, and Deleting Sets
-- Enabled users to edit existing Lego sets with a new view (`editSet.ejs`).
+- Enabled users to add new Lego sets to the collection.
-- Provided a form to update set details, populated with data from the database.
-- Implemented functionality to delete existing sets, including UI integration.
+- Implemented functionality to edit existing Lego sets, including UI integration.
+- Provided users with the ability to delete existing sets.

-### 7. Creating New Sets
+### 7. User Dashboard (New)
+- Introduced a user dashboard accessible to logged-in users.
+- The dashboard displays a personalized collection of Lego sets associated with the user's account.
-- Implemented a new view (`addSet.ejs`) for users to add new Lego sets to the collection.
+- Users can easily access and manage their sets, including editing and deleting them, or adding new sets to the collection.
-- Created a form with validation for set details, including theme selection.
-- Ensured seamless integration with the database to add new sets.
+- Implemented permissions to ensure users can only manage their own sets.

 ## How to Run the Application